MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/linkedin.md

  Have an exciting summary
 * Mention you are looking for opportunities
-* List your main skills: Rails, JavaScript...
+* List your main skills: Ruby, Rails, JavaScript, Backbone...

 A profile picture doesn't hurt.